Board of Advisors

 Dr. Ronald A. Lindsay was a lawyer with the national law firm of Seyfarth Shaw LLP for twenty-six years before joining the Center for Inquiry (CFI) as its general counsel and then, from 2008 until 2016, its president & CEO.
 During his tenure, he helped to oversee the merger of the Richard Dawkins Foundation into CFI.
-Lindsay’s PhD was in philosophy, with a concentration in ethics, and he has written two nonfiction books, Future Bioethics and The Necessity of Secularism, and numerous articles, including essays in college textbooks and publications in noted academic journals, including the American Journal of Bioethics, the Kennedy Institute of Ethics Journal, and the Journal of Law, Medicine, and Ethics.
+Lindsay’s PhD was in philosophy, with a concentration in ethics, he has written three nonfiction books, Future Bioethics, The Necessity of Secularism, and Against the New Politics of Identity, and numerous articles, including essays in college textbooks and publications in noted academic journals, including the American Journal of Bioethics, the Kennedy Institute of Ethics Journal, and the Journal of Law, Medicine, and Ethics.
 He is the author of the entry on “Euthanasia” in the International Encyclopedia of Ethics.
 He has also written a novel, The Lost Song of Goliath, which retells the David-Goliath myth through the eyes of Goliath.
 He is disappointed that the novel has not sold enough copies for him to be accused of cultural appropriation.
 Lindsay is a fierce advocate for free speech and a relentless opponent of dogma of any sort, whether religious or ideological.

 Faisal Saeed Al Mutar